nventuro/egglang/README.md

 7
 ```

-If a particular value wants to be 'returned' from a `do` expression (such as at the end of a function), an useful trick is to `set` it to itself.
+If a particular value wants to be 'returned' from a `do` expression (such as at the end of a function), that value can simply be evaluated at the end.

 ### Conditionals
 The standard `if` keyword is supported by Egg, but its meaning is slightly different.
 Since `if` is also an expression, it's actually closer to C's ternary operator (`?:`), and like in C, both the taken and not-taken branches are required. `if` evaluates to the value of the branch that ends up being evaluated.